Abdo-reda/php-stan-vscode-extension/README.md

 # PHPStan Plugin
 ![LOGO](./assets/logo.png)

-**PHPStan extension** is an extension for the popular static analysis tool [PHPStan](https://phpstan.org/).
+**PHPStan Plugin** is an extension for the popular static analysis tool [PHPStan](https://phpstan.org/).
 Its suppose to be a plug & play extension, no need for any complex setup or configuration.

 Instead of having to manually install PHPStan and run it on your project everytime you make a change, this extension runs **PHPStan behind the scenes automatically**.
 It outputs the errors and displays them in your file.
 It also display a statusbar with a summary.
 This in theory, should result in faster workflows.